Akhila610/crud_nextjs/README.md

  Please have a look into
-https://github.com/Akhila610/curd_node_postgresql  , I done this backend in node js .
+https://github.com/Akhila610/curd_node_postgresql  , This code in Node JS  .